starnger-1000/Induction--Program/README.md

 The second day was as interesting as first and there was more as our very first lecture was given by Dr. Priya Darshini on UHV-'universal human values' it was both interesting and interactive as she told us about how that the ultimate goal wasnt just physical things it was happiness and told us to live in harmony with both ourselves and others

+# Day 3 - 4 August 2025
+As we continue it was the session by causmic club who organised the program and they told us about many things like what do thir club do and much more, then we had our lecture with Dr. Priya Darshani Madam on univarsal human values and it was our second lecture where we were taught about why do we need happiness and difference between ecxitement and happines and this was an interactive session

+After break we had  Our very first English lecture with prof. Nisha where we introduced ourselves one by one infront ans she taught us about how to properly introduce ourselves and then it was our P2P lecture where we were taught of basics of C++ by our seniors and it was a Very great and knowlegable day

+# Day 4 - 5 August 2025
+on this day our classes started from 1:30 pm and our first lecure was of Motor Sports where we were taught by the head of this club Mr.Gautam Murria and it was a very fun classes as we talked about f1 and moto sports and they had a fascinate presentation and it was also very interactive and then presenting the digital marketing club Dr. Amit kamra told us about what their club does and their vision it was also a very great lecture
+And Then for the end we had lecture by mrs. Shaffy makkar on millets super food where she taught us about many fascinating things about millets and different kinds of millets i never heard of and was also told about how to cook them
+This day was quite special as we learened about things which maints our health

 # Day 5 - 6 August 2025
 As we continue or journey through the induction programme it is becoming more interesting,interactive and knowledgeable